 Flat "What.": Courtney's reaction when Marla finally fires her

-The Load: Courtney has yet to do anything remotely useful.
+The Load: Courtney has never done anything remotely useful.

 Deadpan Snarker: When one skeevy customer wants her phone number before proceeding to pay for his things, quick-witted Amber tells him that her name is Jenny and her number is 867-5309.